Troubleshooting Windows Cells

 Under Port, enter the port of your syslog server.
 The typical port for a syslog server is

 Note: The host must be reachable from the PAS network.
 Ensure your syslog server listens on external interfaces.

 Under Protocol, select the transport protocol to use when forwarding logs.

-Perform the following steps to retrieve the logs for the Windows cell:
+To retrieve the logs for the Windows cell, do the following: